Drug of Choice

 The regulations for submitting materials apply to holders of NDAs, ANDAs, and antibiotic applications.
-Manufacturers of pre-1938 products and products that have declared "not new drugs" are not required to submit specimens.
+Manufacturers of pre-1938 products and products that have been declared "not new drugs" are not required to submit specimens.
 All products have labels and prescribing information, however, and products without approved labeling have permitted labeling.
 Permitted labeling indicates FDA agrees with the label or labeling and permits its use.
-A manufacturer of a product with permitted labeling is responsible for assuring that advertisements and promotional labeling pieces are consistent with the product labeling.
+A manufacturer of a product with "permitted" labeling is responsible for assuring that advertisements and promotional labeling pieces are consistent with the product labeling.

 What form should applicants use to submit materials to FDA?

 Form FDA 2253 Transmittal of Advertisements and Promotional Labeling for Drugs for Human Use.

 Please see draft guidance entitled Providing Regulatory Submissions in Electronic and Non-Electronic Format - Promotional Labeling and Advertising Materials for Human Prescription Drugs for information on how to submit.
 FDA began accepting eCTD submissions using the new M1 specifications June of 2015.

 Who is responsible for submitting a Form FDA-2253 if the manufacturer and distributor are different companies?